purplemass/rust-remote-midi/README.md

 ## Midi

-The application will create a virtual port called "REMOTE-MIDI".
+The application will create a virtual port called "REMOTE_MIDI".